mpmcpherson/clientSideBlogger/README.md

 TODO: a simple multi-server configurator, so that you can manage multiple blogs from one user interface

 TODO: write out a sample front-end UI, although as long as it includes the WYSISYG css, it could feasably be stuffed into just about any front end website.

+This is a little touchy, but pretty neat.
+--DONE--